Brick Chips for Landscaping Can Boost Your Curb Appeal

 If you’re not sure where to start with your rock designs, consider the following ideas to help give your landscaping and curb appeal some visual interest:

-- Build a rock path in walkable areas: Make sure the rocks you choose for a walking path are comfortable, such as pea gravel versus Mexican pebbles which are used more for design.
+- Build a rock path in walkable areas: Make sure the rocks you choose for a walking path are comfortable, like pea gravel, as opposed to Mexican pebbles which are used more for design.

 - Use contrasting landscaping rocks: For a modern look, you could use smaller white rocks as the base for your garden with larger gray flagstones as a walking path.

-- Use rocks for low-water-use landscaping: For areas of the country that have drought issues, using interesting rock designs will help conserve water that would be used for lawns.
+- Use rocks for low-water-use landscaping: If you live in an area with drought issues, using interesting rock designs will help conserve water that would be used for lawns.

-- Mix things up with variety: Using larger rocks as a centerpiece will create a focal point for your yard while other ground cover rocks can provide a supporting color scheme.
+- Mix things up with variety: Using larger rocks as centerpieces will create a focal point for your yard, while other ground cover rocks can provide a supporting color scheme.

-- Include lighting for greater appeal: Use outdoor lighting to illuminate walking paths and that highlight rocks that have an extra translucent quality at night.
+- Include lighting for greater appeal: Use outdoor lighting to illuminate walking paths and highlight rocks that are extra translucent at night.

-- Create a rock waterfall or water garden: The soothing sound of water is not only relaxing but also a great way to incorporate rocks that can be used for waterfalls and water gardens.
+- Create a rock waterfall or water garden: The soothing sound of water is not only relaxing but also a great way to incorporate rocks into waterfalls and water gardens.

-- Small accent areas around trees: Defining the base of your trees can give your yard a defined finished look with rock borders.
+- Build small accent areas around trees: Defining the base of your trees can give your yard a finished look with rock borders.

 The bottom line on brick chips for landscaping